b-xb/maze-generator/README.md

 The aim behind this algorithm is to generate a maze in which there is only one direct path between any two squares on the grid.

 The algorithm starts at a random square on a grid, and then travels around the grid (randomly) along previously unexplored connections between adjacent squares.
 If, while travelling along a path, the algorithm ends up at a square that it has visited before, then this means that the algorithm has travelled in a loop.
 The existence of a path that loops back to a previously visited square means that two paths can be followed to reach any other square on that loop.
-We don't want that to happen, and so the last connection travelled along is blocked with a walled, preventing the looping path from existing.
+We don't want that to happen, and so the last connection travelled along is blocked with a wall, removing the looping path from the grid.

 The algorithm will continues exploring all unexplored paths, putting up walls along the way, until it runs out of paths to explore and the algorithm is complete.

-Using this algorithm generates random paths throughout the grid while ensuring that
+Using this algorithm generates random paths throughout the grid while ensuring that:
 1. Every square is reachable from every other square on the grid
 2. No loops are created (ensuring that only one direct path exists between any two squares)